What Proof Of Income Is Needed For A Mortgage?

 Sometimes, details such as bonuses that you regularly receive but are not guaranteed in your contract can be seen as a lower income because the lender wants to see guaranteed income.

-Outstanding debt
+Outstanding Debt

-One of the main considerations when lenders are calculating affordability is your current outstanding debt.
-If you have a large amount of debt, even if you are repaying loans consistently on time, it can still impact your application.
+One of the main considerations for lenders when calculating an applicant’s affordability is your current outstanding debt.
+Lender will look at your mortgage debt against outstanding debt, and even if you are consistent with repayment of loans, there is a chance it will still affect your mortgage application.

-Financial association
+Financial Association

-Another factor that could result in a declined mortgage application is if you are financially associated to someone who has CCJs, bankruptcy or missed payments on their credit history.
-To be financially associated to somebody, you will usually have a financial connection such as a joint account, loan or other type of finance.
+In order to be financially associated with somebody, you will usually have a financial connection such as a joint account, loan or other type of finance.

 There are many different factors that are taken into account by mortgage lenders when they are deciding whether to approve a mortgage.
 By speaking to a mortgage broker such as Boon Brokers, you will be able to get advice on what proof of income is acceptable and how to find the best deals based on your income and other affordability calculation details.